coinflex-exchange/v2/source/includes/_v2_websocket.md

 }

 ```
-The trade channel pushes general information about the contract.
+The ticker channel pushes the general information about the contract.

 **Channel Name** : ticker:\<marketCode\>